Melissenos family: History

 In the 1080s the general Nikephoros Melissenos, after launching a rebellion against Nikephoros III Botaneiates (r.
 1078–1081), accommodated himself with Botaneiates' successor, Alexios I Komnenos (r.
 1081–1118), whose sister Eudokia he had married, in exchange for the title of Caesar and estates near Thessalonica.
 Under the Komnenian emperors, the Melissenoi were chiefly civil officials, but despite their family ties to the reigning dynasty, the family ceased occupying high state offices after ca. 1118.

 In the 13th century, a branch of the family are attested as landowners around Smyrna, while other branches of the family settled in the Morea and in Epirus, and a lady of the house even married Michael I Komnenos Doukas, the founder of the Despotate of Epirus.
-Later traditions also hold that an Andreas Melissenos moved to Crete during Alexios I's reign, founding there a local branch of the family.
+Later traditions also hold that an Andreas Melissenos moved to Crete as one of the twelve noble families of Crete, founding there a local branch of the family.
 From this line the later Melissenoi descended, including Patriarch Gregory III of Constantinople (1443–1450).

 The 18th-century Russian general Pyotr Melissino, born in Cephalonia, claimed descent from the Cretan branch of the Melissenos family.
 His son, Aleksey, also became a general in the Imperial Russian Army, and served in the Patriotic War of 1812.
 He was killed at the Battle of Dresden in 1813.
+Cephalonian poet and lawer Antonios Melissenos was also member of this branch of Melissenos family.

 Sophia Antoniadis, the first female professor of the Humanities in the Netherlands, was descended from the family.

 The 16th-century historian and metropolitan of Monemvasia, Makarios Melissenos, was not an actual member of the family, but adopted the surname during his exile at the court of Naples.